unnus/unnus/content/healthcare-branding.md

 	<div class="container">
 		<div class="course-intro-holder">
 			<div class="text-content">

+<h3>In the first part, I explain the danger of looking like everyone else in healthcare</h3>
+<p>And then I’ll go on how you can leverage positioning strategies to your advantage by establishing your care services as the <strong><em>better alternative</em></strong></p>
+<p>This course is meant to shift your medical business to a higher plane.</p>
+<p>You you’re not going to compete with other providers, <strong>you’re going to render the whole competition irrelevant. </strong></p>
+<p>More importantly,  we'll go over how you can <strong>establish a value beyond your care services</strong> that will generate you a high value patients, referrals and increase patient retention</p>
+<p>We’ll cover multiple evedince-based branding strategies that are meant to make your brand stand out.</p>

 <h3>Is your healthcare brand a “me-too” brand?</h3>
 <p>Giving the increase in patient-choice, what are you providing <strong>besides the care services that everyone else is already offering?</strong></p>

 <p>How effectively can you operate in an environment that has multiple care facilities competing for the same patients, providers and services? </p>
 <h3>Delivering quality care is no longer enough to remain competitive</h3>